HeavyMedl/HowToJavaScript/README.md

 Underscore provides some very nifty functionality.
 If you read through their library, you'll see some cross-paradigm functions that can help you be very expressive with the way you write code.
 In addition, their templating is very elementary to implement.

 First of all,  when we include underscore.js in our app `_`, or literally *underscore* is now a global variable that we can expose and use.
-Similary to `$` (`jQuery`), `_` has a bunch of functions defined on it's properties.
+Similary to `$` (`jQuery`), `_` has a bunch of functions defined as properties.
 In the below example we use `_.each`, which is essentially underscore's version of `Array.prototype.forEach`.
 It has an almost identical function definition.
 The `<%= %>` are tags used by underscore.
 It parses the content between these tags and allocates our dynamic object property value.

 There are three things we need to define to make use of this